Top

 The Mazda Museum

 Are you a car enthusiast?
 If you are visiting Hiroshima, be sure to tour the Mazda Museum and factory and you will gain a greater appreciation for a special car manufacturer.
 The Mazda Museum in Hiroshima gives a unique look at the history of the company and the rebirth of the city after WWII.
-Mazda is firmly committed to the driving experience.
+Mazda firmly commits to enhancing the driving experience.
 Their passion is visible in their beautiful cars and storied history, and when you tour their museum and factory you will see the magic in person!

 Unique Experiences in Hiroshima

-Walk Around the town in Kimono
+Walk Around the town in a Kimono

 Try Delicious Hiroshima-style Okonomiyaki